Hazyzh/jest-html-reporters/readme.md

 ```
 /**
  * @param {object} options - options object
- * @param {string} options.message - message string
+ * @param {string | object} options.message - message string
  * @param {any} [options.context] - custom context (optional)
  */
 const addMsg = async ({ message, context }) => { ... }
 ```

 Only one parameter is required.
-If you stringify an object like this `JSON.stringify(object, null, 2)`, the object will be prettified.
+If you pass an serializable object like, it will auth using `JSON.stringify(object, null, 2)` to save the object and then prettified it in report.
 `context` is an optional parameter.
 Here can be specified **context** (default is this.global).

 Here is an Example with [Nightmare](https://www.npmjs.com/package/nightmare).